bhatt-keshav/user_2019/readme.md

 </pre>

-of which downloadUser2019.py is most relevant, the other files are experimental and I used them to follow Al's tutorial
+of which downloadUser2019.py is most relevant, the other files are experimental and I used them to follow Al's tutorial demo.gif is a gif showing the downloadUser2019.py script in action

 # Tutorial/documentation
 The code is not heavily documented with comments, rather I have explained every nitty gritty in a tutorial at: http://bhattkeshav.com/web-scraping-tutorial-via-beautifulsoup/